cmkobel/ampliconic-regions-on-hominid-x-and-y-chromosomes/README.md

 ### Bachelorproject:
-# Ampliconic Regions on Hominid X and Y chromosomes
+# Copy Number Variation of Ampliconic Regions on Hominid X and Y chromosomes

 All resources are collected at one spot here on GitHub.